momccain/Hello_World/README.md

 Hi Everyone!

 This is Molly McCain.
-I am currently sitting in the BizHub as I am writing this!
+I am a Junior Studying BAIS and Sport and Rec Management.